 - Description of the risk

 - Attribute with which the risk is identified

 - Indication of whether or not the risk may involve fraud

 - Control activity

 - Classification of control: key / standard

 - Control category: prevention / detection

 - Method: manual / mixed / automatic

 - System supporting the control

 - Frequency of control

-- Proof of control
+Proof of control

 Below is a description of the relevant processes together with the chief headings of the associated financial statements (distinguishing between business and transversal processes) defined within the scope of the ICFR system.
-This information is made available to the Joint Audit and Control Committee during the first half of each year, in accordance with the internal policy on financial reporting approved.
+This scope is generally made available to the Joint Audit and Control Committee in the first half of each year in accordance with the Financial Reporting Control System Policy.
+In 2021, as a result of the migration of the ICF's technological platform to a market core banking system during the first half of the year which has led to reworking the Group's technological and process environment, the adaptation of the Group's risk and control map to this new environment was submitted to the Joint Audit and Control Committee in the last quarter of the year.